JosephineAkello/jira-issues-sync-with-outlook-calendar/README.md

 This project contains a Forge app written in Javascript that Syncs Jira Issues with Outlook Calendar.

-See [developer.atlassian.com/platform/forge/](https://developer.atlassian.com/platform/forge) for documentation and tutorials explaining Forge.
+See [developer.atlassian.com/platform/forge/](https://developer.atlassian.com/platform/forge) for documentation and tutorials on Getting started with Forge.

 ## Requirements